The Simple Self Care Lifestyle with mo

 Sea Water to Salt Process Example Specific to Saltwerk Sea Salt

-Here is a direct description of how Saltwerk processes their salts from the sea:
+Here is a direct description of how Saltwerk processes its salts from the sea:

 Then we boil the brine until white crystals appear on the surface and slowly fall to the bottom of the pan.